 Rather than just doing it for the sake of adventure, I decided to use my adventure to raise money for a charity.
 This would also help my Mrs to agree that it was a good idea.
 I chose to raise money for the military charity, SSAFA.
 I had seen the support and good work they have done for serving and ex-serving forces personnel so it felt like a great fit.

-I am certainly not what you would consider to be a typical cyclist.
+I am certainly not what you would consider being a typical cyclist.
 I am much happier in the front row of a rugby scrum than I am in a super uncomfortable saddle and light carbon fibre frame.
 Rather than just setting off straight for France, I thought it would be best to train for this adventure.
 I spent most of my evenings in Afghanistan on the static exercise bike.
 Burning calories and getting used to time in the saddle.
 This is the best I could do until I could return home and buy my own bike.

 My warm up event was a 100-mile cycle through the Yorkshire hills.
 From East Yorkshire to West Yorkshire.
 This was a gruelling day.
 I loved the views, the speed and the cheap, simple freedom that cycling had to offer but my bottom was sore and my back and hands were not used to spending so long in the same uncomfortable position.
 I had a long way to go.